 Good marketing puts trust at the centre of the relationship between buyers and sellers.
 Think about it.
 If you push someone to buy, manipulate them, trick them and then deliver something they don’t want, what’s going to happen?
 That person is not going to return and they may, in fact, tell all their friends to stay clear.
 In this day and age, they may well jump on Yelp, Facebook, Twitter and other social media to make sure everyone they know – and then some – steers clear.
 Pushing things on unsuspecting customers is hardly a recipe for marketing success.

 However, when organizations put trust at the forefront, they create success stories.
 People like to buy from people and organizations they know and respect.
 The like to feel like they’ve made the right decision.
 Some of them even enjoy telling others how much they appreciated the product or service – and those people trust them and their experiences.
 Marketing is about creating trust, about building credibility and delivering on it.

-Ready to Shift Your Marketing Into Trustmode?
+Ready to Shift Your Business Into Trustmode?
 Founded by Andrea Coutu, MBA, We’re the Credibility Builders.
-Visit our website at www.trustmode.com.
+Contact us for help.